Why Does My Dog Bark at Other Dogs?

 There is usually something there from the dog's point of view: sound, scent, movement outside, routine change, discomfort, or stress.
 Track the time, location, and what reduces the barking before deciding it is random.

-Barking deserves extra help when it is paired with panic, biting risk, guarding, sudden behavior change, or a dog who cannot recover after the trigger leaves.
+Barking deserves extra help when it is paired with panic, biting risk, guarding, sudden behavior change, or a dog who stays worked up after the moment passes.

 A practical guide to reading dog-to-dog barking on walks, at fences, and through windows without jumping straight to aggression.